About Us

 The Suwannee River Soil and Water Conservation District was organized in July 1942 under the provisions of the Florida Conservation Act of 1937 and amended by the Soil Conservation Act of Florida, Chapter 582.
 The name was changed to Suwannee County Conservation District (SCCD) in October of 1999.
-The Suwannee County Conservation District has provided conservation assistance to Suwannee County residents for more than 70 years.
-They develop and administer a resource conservation program that will provide for the conservation, development and land use of natural resources in Suwannee County.
-SCCD Supervisors are locally elected officials who look to the future with vision focused on identifying natural resource concerns and providing leadership to address those concerns.
-SCCD’s mission is to provide services needed by Suwannee County landowners to conserve, develop, and protect our natural resources by helping:
+The Suwannee County Conservation District has provided conservation assistance to Suwannee, and surrounding counties for more than 80 years.
+They develop and administer a resource conservation program that will provide for the conservation, development and land use of natural resources.
+SCCD Supervisors are locally elected officials, not compensated for the public service they provide, and look to the future with vision focused on identifying natural resource concerns and providing leadership to address those concerns.
+SCCD’s mission is to provide services needed by agricultural producers to conserve, develop, and protect our natural resources by helping:

-- help developers and homeowners manage the land in an environmentally sensitive manner;
+- help producers, developers and homeowners manage the land in an environmentally sensitive manner

 Our Board of Supervisors